marielfrank/where2p/README.md

 This app requires Ruby 2.3.1 and Rails 5.1.4.

-Once you have Ruby 2.3.0 installed,
+Once you have Ruby 2.3.1 and Rails 5.1.4 installed,

  * `git clone https://github.com/marielfrank/where2p.git`
  * `cd where2p`